 As a couple, you have to prove that your relationship is real and you’re not marrying simply because you want to regulate the beneficiary’s immigration status in the United States.

 You and your foreign fiancé(e) need to be at least 18 and unmarried when you file and submit the petition, and your foreign fiancé(e) must not reside in the United States.
 As a United States citizen, you have to prove you can financially support the future family so that your significant other doesn’t live on United States welfare.
 Same-sex couples are allowed to marry, no matter how the foreign fiancé(e)’s country of citizenship sees that union.
 Most importantly, both of you need to create a written statement and explain how you met.
-A big file accompanies the petition, including print screens of your chats, hotel bills, and plane tickets.
+A big file is attached to the petition, including print screens of your chats, hotel bills, and plane tickets.
+We prepare the attachments for you and provide online consultation to streamline the entire process.

 The two of you need to have met at least once in the past two years.
 Some traditions don’t allow unmarried couples to meet in person or spend time alone before marriage.
-These traditions are under investigation and the condition might be dismissed in favor of the couple.
+These traditions are investigated and the condition might be dismissed in favor of the couple.
 If you experience a health issue that prevents you from traveling and meeting with your foreign fiancé(e), there is a solution.
+You can schedule an online consultation with our K1 Fiancé(e) visa expert for a solution tailored to your case.

+The entire process has many steps and, as mentioned above, the first thing you will need to do is file your Petition for Alien Fiancé(e).
 After the submission, the United States government performs background checks on both you and your foreign fiancé(e).
-It takes around five to seven months for the petition approval.
+It takes around five to seven months for the petition to be approved.
 Following the approval, the petition gets its original number and is sent to the National Visa Center for additional checks.
 Once approved, your foreign fiancé(e) will be able to pay the mandatory interview fee and book an appointment with a Consular Officer at the closest U.S. Embassy, as a final step of the process.
+We offer end-to-end assistance with your K1 Fiancé(e) visa application.
+We learn your story inside-out, make sure your petition is flawless, help you submit the documents, and set up the Embassy interview.

 After your foreign fiancé(e)’s interview at the Embassy or Consulate, the Embassy or Consular officer tells if your K1 Fiancé(e) visa is approved, denied, or if more supporting documents are necessary.
 In case your application is denied, the Embassy or Consular officer provides a written explanation.